carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 ::: callout
 ### Data Formatting
-Text comes from various sources and are available in different formats (e.g., Microsoft Word documents, PDF documents, ePub files, plain text files, Web pages etc...).
-The first step is to obtain a clean text representation that can be transferred into python UTF-8 strings that our scripts can manipulate.
+Texts come from various sources and are available in different formats (e.g., Microsoft Word documents, PDF documents, ePub files, plain text files, Web pages etc.).
+The first step is to obtain a clean text representation that can be transferred into Python UTF-8 strings that our scripts can manipulate.

 Data formatting operations might include: